isomerpages/govtech-gobusiness/_browse-all-licences-SCDF/Petroleum---Flammable-Materials-Storage-Licence.md

 <li>
 <strong>What supporting documents do I need to submit?</strong><br>
-One copy of approved plan or certified true copy of the approved plan showing the location of the premises and proposed storage area.<br>
+One copy of approved plan or certified True copy of the approved plan showing the location of the premises and proposed storage area.<br>
 A copy of Temporary Fire Permit or Fire Safety Certificate of the premises if it is issued by JTC or HDB or LTA.
 However, if it is issued by SCDF, the applicant is required to fill in the BP Plan number only for on-line submission.<br>
 A copy of Emergency Response plan.<br>
 For bulk tanks and major piped installation, additional documents such as Manufacturer's reports and all the relevant test reports duly endorsed by a Professional Engineer are to be submitted.<br>